SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README_MSR_Docker.md

    Select option 9.
 Password Encryption, type Empower password to encrypt the password

-   Copy the encrypted password(lets say "abcdefgh") and replace empowerPwd as below format in sum.txt (if you follow above steps you would find sum.txt under /opt/softwareag/resources)
+   Copy the encrypted password(lets say "abcdefgh") and replace empowerPwd as below format in sum.txt (if you follow above steps you would find sum.txt under *resources* folder)
    * empowerPwd=abcdefgh

 8. If jenkins is installed, copy 'webmethods-microservicesruntime-samples/docker/jenkins/MSR_Docker' folder into '/var/lib/jenkins/jobs' and execute following command to grant access permission